 Building and Grounds Coordinator

 Brian Wischnak was born and raised in Detroit Lakes, Minnesota.
-He has been at Church of Peace for fifteen years.
+He has been at Church of Peace for over fifteen years.
 In addition to working as the Building and Grounds Coordinator, Brian also works as a Power Plant Mechanic at Trinity Medical Center.
-Brian and his wife, Kathy, have been married for 36 years.
-They have four kids and four grandkids.
+Brian and his wife, Kathy, have been married over 36 years.
+They have four kids and five grandkids.

 Ed Johnson has been part of Church of Peace for his whole life.
 He states, “The pastors and the church have been a source of strength and love for many years now — blessed to be a member!”
 In addition to serving as the church’s housekeeper, you can find Ed directing Christian Education, co-leading the Adult Forum, volunteering at the Food Pantry, and more!